Club Q suspect faces murder, bias-motivated charges in deadly shooting

 Club Q on its Facebook page thanked the "quick reactions of heroic customers that subdued the gunman and ended this hate attack."

-The suspect has been identified as Anderson Lee Aldrich, 22.
+The suspect remains in custody and has been identified as Anderson Lee Aldrich, 22.
 Questions are being raised about why authorities didn't seek to take Aldrich's guns away from him in 2021, when he was arrested after his mother reported he threatened her with a homemade bomb and other weapons.

 Some of the 25 injured were hurt trying to get away from the shooter.
 At least seven were in critical condition.